TGX 1.1.1

 3. The source mesh must not have any part located in EXTMEM already or the method will fail.

-4. In practice, it is most efficient to copy textures to EXTMEM (the other arrays provide less improvments).
+4. In practice, it is most efficient to copy textures to EXTMEM; the other arrays usually provide smaller improvements.

 Returns

-a pointer to the new mesh or nullptr on error (nothing is allocated in that case). the methods also copies the sub-meshes linked to this one (via the ->next pointer).
+A pointer to the new mesh, or nullptr on error.
+On error, all allocations performed by the method are freed.
+The method also copies the sub-meshes linked to this one via the next pointer.

 ◆ freeMeshEXTMEM()